SharoonRafeek/Stupid-Cubes/README.md

 # Stupid-Cubes
-A game made by python.
+A game made using python.